Development of professional competencies: levels, methods and models. Definition of competencies

 Discrete elements

-One competency should not depend on other competencies.
+One competency should not be dependent on other competencies.

 - Competencies and behavior indicators should be contained in only one fragment of the model.

-- Competencies should not be included in multiple clusters.
+- Competencies should not be included in several clusters.

-- Behavior indicators should not refer to multiple competencies
+- Behavior indicators should not relate to several competencies

-- Behavior indicators should not span multiple levels of competence.
+- Behavioral indicators should not relate to multiple levels of competency.

-Behavior indicators are the working part of the competencies used in the assessment of employees.
-For standards of conduct to "work", they must:
+Behavior indicators are the working part of competencies used in employee assessment.
+For standards of conduct to work, they must:

 Describe directly measurable (observable) manifestations of an individual's competence.